eaa3/DeepQLearning/README.md

 You will first need to install torch7 follwoing the instructions on the [torch7 website][2].

 If you have installed torch7 successfully, you now should install love using this [link][6].
 This application is responsible for running games written using love2d game engine.
 You will also need to create an alias for the love application.
 Creating an alias you will allow you to call love command from the terminal.
+The instructions for that can be found [here][7].

 The last dependency you should install is display.
 This is a lua rock for plotting charts and visualising them via a webbrowser.
 This way you can watch the performance of the DQN angent over time.
 You can install display following the instructions on [display][5] github repository.